-Blocked drains are a pain.
+Blocked shower drains are a pain.
 No shower has ever been made more enjoyable by several inches of lukewarm water swishing around your feet.
 When hair, soap and assorted gunk blocks up your drain, it can be tempting to reach straight for the phone to call a plumber or buy a bottle of caustic chemicals and dump the whole thing down there.
 In reality, these should be your last resorts.

 Plumbers are usually unnecessary for blocked shower drains, while speciality drain unblockers can cause serious damage to your pipework, especially if used repeatedly.
 Here, we show you how to unblock a shower drain without costing the earth or ruining your pipes.